 driving in Chamonix

-There are lots of reasons for this but let’s look at the most relevant.
+There are several reasons for this, but one stands out as the most important.

-So with slippery conditions for driving in Chamonix in mind, what should you do?
+With slippery winter conditions in mind, what should you do when driving in Chamonix?

-3. Always carry snow chains of the correct size for your tyres and know how to fit them, practice a few times at home before you come out.
-The last thing you want to be doing is fitting them for the first time in sub zero temperatures and getting it wrong.
-With practice you’ll be able to do the driving wheels of the car in less than 10 minutes, to get you back on your way in no time.
-Our top tip is to pack an old pair of gloves that you can use in the chain box as well as a bin liner to kneel on.
+You should also carry snow chains that match your tyre size and make sure you know how to fit them.
+Practise at home before your trip; the last thing you want is to learn how they work for the first time in sub-zero temperatures.
+With a bit of practice, you’ll be able to fit chains to the driving wheels in under 10 minutes.
+A top tip is to pack an old pair of gloves in the chain box and bring a bin liner to kneel on.

 Car hrie discounts Chamonix Geneva

-If you’ve hired a car, don’t forget to make sure that it is also appropriately equipped for the winter conditions with winter tyres and snow chains.
+If you’ve hired a car, make sure it’s properly equipped for winter conditions with winter tyres and snow chains.
+Rental cars don’t always come with these as standard, so double-check before you set off.

 Getting to Chamonix without a car